Terry Bailey

 Terence Bailey (born 18 December 1947) is an English former footballer who played as a midfielder.
 His son Mark Bailey also played professional football.

 After a brief association with Winsford United, he joined Stafford Rangers in 1968.
-He spent six years with the club, as they finished as Cheshire County League runners-up in 1968–69, and then dominated the non-league scene of the early 1970s.
-His honours with the club in this period include: winners medals in the Midland Floodlight Cup, Staffordshire Senior Cup and FA Trophy; a Northern Premier League Shield runners-up medal; a Northern Premier League runners-up medal in 1970–71, and a Northern Premier League champions medal in 1971–72.
+He spent six years with the club, as they finished as Cheshire County League runners-up in 1968–69 and then dominated the non-League scene of the early 1970s.
+His honours with the club in this period include winners medals in the Midland Floodlight Cup, Staffordshire Senior Cup and FA Trophy; a Northern Premier League Shield runners-up medal; a Northern Premier League runners-up medal in 1970–71, and a Northern Premier League champions medal in 1971–72.
 He then went into the Football League with Port Vale after the club paid Rangers £3,000 in May 1974.
-Spending four years with the Vale, he played 190 games in league and cup, and finished as the club's joint-top scorer in 1974–75.
-He was sold on to non-league Northwich Victoria for £2,000 in August 1978, and later returned to Stafford Rangers.
+Spending four years with the Vale, he played 190 games in league and cup and finished as the club's joint-top scorer in 1974–75.
+He was sold to non-League Northwich Victoria for £2,000 in August 1978 and later returned to Stafford Rangers.